Get in Touch

 • Choosing an appropriate k

-• Preparing data for kNN
+• Preparing data for use with kNN

 • Why is the kNN algorithm lazy?